actiquest-dev/actiquest.github.io/getting-started/faq.md

 ~50K in October =>150K in November (Twitter, Telegram).

-### Markdown extensions
+### What is the ultilities for the token?

-The $ACTI token serves as a core element of Actiq's ecosystem, offering multiple utilities designed to enhance user engagement, motivate participation, and create a sustainable platform economy.
+$ACTI Incentive token serves as a core element of Actiq's ecosystem, offering multiple utilities designed to enhance user engagement, motivate participation, and create a sustainable platform economy.
-1. In-App Purchases and Premium Features
+1. **In-App Purchases and Premium Features**
-	- Unlock Advanced AI Coaching: Users can use $ACTI tokens to access enhanced AI coaching features, such as advanced movement analysis, detailed progress reports, or custom training programs.
+	- *Unlock Advanced AI Coaching.* Users can use $ACTI tokens to access enhanced AI coaching features, such as advanced movement analysis, detailed progress reports, or custom training programs.
 These premium features help athletes receive more personalized and in-depth feedback.
-	- Exclusive Training Content: Some specialized training routines, technique-focused programs, or sport-specific drills may be accessible only with $ACTI tokens, allowing users to customize their fitness journey with unique resources.
+	- *Exclusive Training Content.* Some specialized training routines, technique-focused programs, or sport-specific drills may be accessible only with $ACTI tokens, allowing users to customize their fitness journey with unique resources.
-2. Reward and Motivation System
+2. **Reward and Motivation System**
-	- Task Completion Rewards: Actiq uses $ACTI tokens to reward users for completing various tasks, such as engaging with the community, participating in challenges, or achieving fitness milestones.
+	- *Task Completion Rewards.* Actiq uses $ACTI tokens to reward users for completing various tasks, such as engaging with the community, participating in challenges, or achieving fitness milestones.
 This play-to-earn approach motivates users to stay active on the platform.
-	- Progress Milestones and Achievements: As users hit milestones or achieve personal goals, they can earn $ACTI tokens, reinforcing their commitment to training and creating a sense of accomplishment.
+	- *Progress Milestones and Achievements.* As users hit milestones or achieve personal goals, they can earn $ACTI tokens, reinforcing their commitment to training and creating a sense of accomplishment.
 3. DAO Governance
-	- Voting on Platform Decisions: $ACTI token holders can participate in governance by voting on important platform decisions, such as feature updates, new content, or the allocation of community funds.
+	- *Voting on Platform Decisions.* $ACTI token holders can participate in governance by voting on important platform decisions, such as feature updates, new content, or the allocation of community funds.
 This allows users to have a voice in Actiq’s development and ensures the platform remains user-centered.
-	- DAO Membership and Influence: Holding $ACTI tokens may grant users membership in Actiq’s decentralized autonomous organization (DAO), giving them influence over AI model adjustments, data governance, and new training programs.
+	- *DAO Membership and Influence.* Holding $ACTI tokens may grant users membership in Actiq’s decentralized autonomous organization (DAO), giving them influence over AI model adjustments, data governance, and new training programs.
-4. Marketplace and Ecosystem Integrations
+4. **Marketplace and Ecosystem Integrations**
-	- Purchases with Partners: Actiq may develop partnerships with fitness brands, wellness providers, or equipment manufacturers, allowing users to spend $ACTI tokens on products or services within an Actiq marketplace, offering real-world value.
+	- *Purchases with Partners.* Actiq may develop partnerships with fitness brands, wellness providers, or equipment manufacturers, allowing users to spend $ACTI tokens on products or services within an Actiq marketplace, offering real-world value.
-	- Incentives for Data Contributions: Users who contribute valuable training data, like movement recordings or form corrections, might earn $ACTI tokens as a reward, fueling the AI's ongoing improvement and keeping the data ecosystem vibrant.
+	- *Incentives for Data Contributions.* Users who contribute valuable training data, like movement recordings or form corrections, might earn $ACTI tokens as a reward, fueling the AI's ongoing improvement and keeping the data ecosystem vibrant.
-5. Token Staking
+5. **Token Staking**
-	- Staking for Rewards: Users may have the option to stake their $ACTI tokens to earn additional rewards, which could include exclusive content, higher reward rates, or early access to new features.
+	- *Staking for Rewards.* Users may have the option to stake their $ACTI tokens to earn additional rewards, which could include exclusive content, higher reward rates, or early access to new features.
-	- Loyalty and Status Tiers: Staking or holding $ACTI tokens could unlock loyalty tiers that come with benefits like discounted in-app purchases, priority customer support, or invitations to beta-test new features.
+	- *Loyalty and Status Tiers.* Staking or holding $ACTI tokens could unlock loyalty tiers that come with benefits like discounted in-app purchases, priority customer support, or invitations to beta-test new features.

 ### What is the ultilities for the $ACTI token